apisec-inc/documentation/docs/SetupProfile.md

 To add a guest user, `click` on '+ Add Guest User'.

-Only Email and Role is required for the guest user.
+Only Email and Role are required for the guest user.
 APIsec sends the invite to the guest on the given mail.
 If the guest accepts the invite then the user is added.

 <img alt="APIsec Screenshort" src="https://user-images.githubusercontent.com/75529175/168322724-21799488-338b-485b-8c90-d1e7e2cc3146.png" />

-To edit the newly added users or already existing, `click` on 'More' drop-down menu.
+To edit the newly added users or already existing `click` on 'More' drop-down menu.
 The drop-down has Edit and Reset Password options.

 ## 12.4 Add/Edit Orgs
 Only Enterprise Admins can add, edit, and delete organizations in the APIsec database.